 \section{Inflaton decay during reheating}

 Our discussion in the preceding section is independent of the origin of $\D\neff$.
-In this section, we assume that a \bsm~particle which contributes to $\D\neff$, is produced by the inflaton during the reheating epoch.
+In this section, we assume that a \bsm~particle which contributes to $\D\neff$, is produced from the inflaton during the reheating epoch \footnote{ For BBN and other sources of $\neff$ see Refs.~\cite{Shvartsman:1969mm,doroshkevich1984physical,doroshkevich1984formation,doroshkevich1985fluctuations,doroshkevich1988cosmological,doroshkevich1989large,berezhiani1990physics,berezhiani1991cosmology,sakharov1994horizontal,khlopov2013fundamental,Dolgov:2002wy}, and for a recent review on this, see Ref.~\cite{Sakr:2022ans,Aloni:2023tff}.
+However, we expect CMB bounds to be the most stringent. }.
 As soon as the slow-roll phase ends, the equation of state parameter becomes $w>-(1/3)$, and inflaton quickly descends to the minimum of the potential and initiates damped coherent oscillations of inflaton about this minimum and the reheating era begins.
 The energy density of this oscillating field is assumed to behave as a non-relativistic fluid with no pressure when averaged over a number of coherent oscillations.
 Therefore, the averaged equation of state parameter during reheating $\bar{w}_r=0$.
 During this epoch, the energy density of this oscillating inflaton reduces due to Hubble expansion.
 In addition to that, the energy density of inflaton also decreases owing to interaction with the relativistic \sm~Higgs and possibly with a relativistic \bsm~particle, $X$, which eventually contributes to the effective number of neutrinos~\cite{Ichikawa:2007jv}.
 During the initial phase of this epoch, ${\cal H}> \G_\phi$.
 Here, $\G_\phi$ is the effective dissipation rate of inflaton, and the small value of $\G_\phi$ is due to the small value of the couplings with inflaton.
 However, the value of ${\cal H}$ continues to decrease, and soon it becomes ${\cal H}\sim \G_\phi$.
 Approximately at this time, the energy density of oscillating inflaton and the energy density of relativistic species produced from the decay of inflaton become equal.